 How to get involved: Register via CERES' website.

 If you love animals but don’t have your own, then why not volunteer at the Lost Dogs' Home?
 Volunteers change the lives of thousands of animals that end up in the shelter each year and are valued dearly by the organisation.
 There are a variety of opportunities to suit different skill sets.
 Not only can you lend a little love and care toward our furry counterparts, but you can also gain experience in the animal welfare sector and meet like-minded animal lovers.

 How to get involved: Read more about volunteering by visiting the website.

 Become a sick child's very own genie and make wishes come true by joining the Wish Force.
 Make-A-Wish is a vibrant, diverse and inclusive organisation that is always on the lookout for volunteers of all backgrounds with different skills and life experiences.
 Support Make-A-Wish by becoming a branch, event, corporate or office volunteer.

 How to get involved: Register your interest online.

-St Vincent de Paul Society is a volunteer-run organisation largely managed by members of the community.
+St Vincent de Paul Society, or Vinnies, is a volunteer-run organisation largely managed by members of the community.
 Volunteers come from all walks of life working together to give hope and support to over 300,000 Victorians every year.
 There are plenty of different roles available to suit a wide range of services and programs with all interests and commitment levels in mind, so there are no excuses not to get involved.